-- 12. State and District-wide Assessment.
-The student's IEP as developed by the ARD committee shall include a statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on state and districtwide assessments.
-The ARD Committee will follow TEA guidelines when determining how a student will participate in the Texas Statewide Assessment Program, including how to select allowable accommodations, and in deciding whether a student with a disability meets the criteria to be assessed based on alternate academic achievement standards.
-If the ARD committee determines that the student must take an alternate assessment instead of a particular regular state or districtwide assessment of student achievement, the student's IEP as developed by the ARD committee shall include a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student. - 13.
-Placement in the Least Restrictive Environment and the Justification for any Removal from General Education.
+committee shall include a statement of why the student cannot participate in the regular assessment and why the particular alternate assessment selected is appropriate for the student.

+- 13. Placement in the Least Restrictive Environment and the Justification for any Removal from General Education.
 LRE discussed further herein. - 14.
-Extended School Year Services (ESYS).
+Extended School Year (ESY) Services.
 Whenever appropriate, the student's ARD committee shall determine whether the student requires an extended school year based on a regression-recoupment analysis.
 The need for ESY services shall be documented from formal and/or informal evaluations provided by the District or the student's parents or guardians.
 The documentation must demonstrate that in one or more critical areas addressed in the student's current IEP goals and objectives, the student has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time.
 Severe or substantial regression means that the student has been, or will be, unable to maintain one or more acquired critical skills in the absence of ESY services.
 It is important to remember that ARD committee determinations regarding ESY services are prospective in nature and not intended to make up for past denials of FAPE, if any. - 15.
 Response to Bullying or Harassment.
-Following an investigation of a student with a disability who is an alleged victim or perpetrator of bullying or harassment in violation of the District's FFH (Local) and FFI (Local) policies, an ARD committee meeting shall be held to review the conduct and to consider the impact, if any, of the bullying conduct on the provision of FAPE to the student.
-The District will provide notice of an ARD committee meeting in collaboration with the campus administrator.
+Following an investigation of a student with a disability who is an alleged victim or perpetrator of bullying or harassment in violation of the District's FFH(Local) and FFI(Local) policies, an ARD committee meeting shall be held to review the conduct and to consider the impact, if any, of the bullying conduct on the provision of FAPE to the student.
+The District will provide notice of an ARD committee meeting in collaboration with the Campus Administrator.